Supplier Code of Conduct

 Human Rights and Labor Standards

 We want to make a positive contribution to human rights and society.
-We are committed to promoting and respecting human rights throughout our supply chain and expect the same from our Suppliers.
-We expect our Suppliers to act in accordance with these principles and commitments, and we have minimum standards in the following areas:
+We are committed to promoting and respecting human rights throughout our supply chain and complying with applicable laws in these areas, and we expect the same from our Suppliers.
+We expect our Suppliers to act in accordance with these laws, principles and commitments, and we have minimum standards in the following areas:

 Child Labor